-As a Distance Librarian for the CMU Libraries, I specialize in providing research assistance to students enrolled in CMU’s off-campus and online classes via telephone, email, and chat.
+As the Distance Librarian for the CMU Libraries, I specialize in providing research assistance to students enrolled in CMU’s off-campus and online classes via telephone, email, and chat.
 I am also available for online research consultations via WebEx as well as face-to-face at the Troy (MI) Center.
 I am committed to helping bridge the gap between distance and online students and the information resources they need to be successful in their programs of study.

 Prior to joining the CMU Libraries, I held positions at Cornell University, Loyola University Chicago, and the University of Texas at Austin.
 I have a Master in Library and Information Science from UT-Austin and a Bachelor of Arts in English Literature from the University of Colorado at Boulder.
 I also have a Graduate Certificate in College Teaching from CMU.